jdoleary/Spellmasons/docs/TasksCurrent.md

     - spells like mana burn and hurt shouldn't play on dead units or pickups
     - sometimes when you walk you get stuck on a wall and it wastes stamina
 # Bugs
-- wsPie: When reconnects occur it adds a bunch of 'clientId' strings to the end of the url
+- [fixed??] wsPie: When reconnects occur it adds a bunch of 'clientId' strings to the end of the url
-- wsPie: There seems to be a way in which pie connects successfully but onConnectInfo is never called and so it never resolves
+- [fixed??] wsPie: There seems to be a way in which pie connects successfully but onConnectInfo is never called and so it never resolves
 - push bloat hurt prediction resulted in weird prediction lines
 - Permanently fix liquid
     - weird liquid : 0.5211362200270263